Internet-Draft OpenPGP Key Replacement November 2024

 • Key Equivalence is transitive; if A is equivalent to B and B is equivalent to C, then A is equivalent to C.

-If two or more primary keys are bound-equivalent, they MUST be treated as a single key for the purposes of the Web of Trust, particularly when calculating partial trust values.
+If two or more primary keys have Key Equivalence Binding(s) between them, they MUST be treated as a single key for the purposes of the Web of Trust, particularly when calculating partial trust values.

 5.2.
 Without a Key Equivalence Binding